pandego/phoenix-deployment/README.md

 - [Docker & Docker Compose](https://docs.docker.com/desktop/install/ubuntu/)

 # Deployment
-In order to deploy this Local ChatBot, you need to set a few things first:
+In order to deploy these services, you need to set a few things first:
 - Clone this repository and navigate into it:
   ```bash
   https://github.com/pandego/phoenix-deployment.git